 On meal prep day you want to wake up ready to cook.
 Taking time to locate container lids or wash dishes will not only be annoying but it will cut into prime meal prep time.
 It’s important to start strong on meal prep day so you can maximize the time you have.
 I’ve learned to wash containers and other cooking tools the night before so when I wake up everything is clean, organized, and I’m ready to prep!

-If you want to invest in learning how to meal prep for the week, I highly recommend reading this list I put together of the Ultimate List of Meal Prep Containers
+If you want to invest in learning how to meal prep for the week, I highly recommend reading this list I put together of the best glass meal prep containers and the Ultimate List of Meal Prep Containers

 #3.
 Wake up early and make the time.